SummaryRead the full fact sheet

 - being involved in, or witnessing, a serious car or transport accident

 - being in an airplane that is forced to make an emergency landing

 - being exposed to images, news reports or social media posts of these types of events.

 Reactions to trauma

-The way a person reacts to trauma depends on many things, such as the type and severity of the traumatic event, the amount of available support for the person following the incident, other stressors currently being experienced in the person’s life, the existence of certain personality traits, natural levels of resilience, and whether the person has had any traumatic experiences before.
+The way a person reacts to trauma depends on the type and severity of the traumatic event, whether the person has any previous relevant experience or training, if they are active or helpless, the amount of available support following the incident, other current stressors in the person’s life, their personality, natural levels of resilience, and any previous traumatic experiences.